lisa-tong/Data_Engineering_Project_1/README.md

 ![s3bucket](https://user-images.githubusercontent.com/48896326/80928187-35b38600-8d71-11ea-8506-138ca9b0e949.jpg)

-Start up EC2, and EMR cluster to run the jar file using the `spark-submit` command.
+EC2 and an EMR cluster would be initiated.
+The EMR cluster would be pending for instruction from the lambda function.
+A lambda function was created to handle the event of dropping files into the source bucket.
+The lambda function initiates the workers in Airflow and the data would be processed through the EMR.

 The resulting parquet file will be housed in the destination folder.

-To be continued as I work on this project :)